 Orchard Hospital respects the confidentiality of our patients’ medical information.
-We believe patients have the right to know their medical information is kept private, and the right to review their medical records and understand how their medical information will be used.
+We believe patients have the right to know their medical information is kept private and the right to review their medical records and understand how their medical information will be used.
 We will use patient information to provide quality care to our patients while carefully protecting that information.
-We recognize the need to balance protection of the information while ensuring that caregivers have the information they need to care for the patient.
+We recognize the need to balance the protection of the information while ensuring that caregivers have the information they need to care for the patient.

 While Orchard Hospital is dedicated to protecting your privacy and confidentiality, we understand that family and friends may call to check on you while you are a patient in our facility.

-To ensure that our patients’ privacy and confidentiality is protected, Orchard Hospital will assign each inpatient a Patient Identification Code (PIC) at the time of admission.
+To ensure that our patients’ privacy and confidentiality are protected, Orchard Hospital will assign each inpatient a Patient Identification Code (PIC) at the time of admission.
 No information related to patient status or condition will be given to family or friends unless they have your PIC number.
 Your PIC number will change with each inpatient admission.

 - Public health authorities

 - The medical examiner or coroner after a patient has died

 - As authorized by state or federal law.